 Come.
 The B is silent, like in the word bass.

 - Mommy, where do scripts come from?

-Any bandie who's feeling particularly clever shows up in the band suite in EC on the Sunday night before the event in question.
-The scriptwriting session officially begins at 8:30 p.m., but most people show up in time for Simpsons.
+Any bandie who's feeling particularly clever shows up in the band suite on the Sunday night (or other Sunday nights) before the event in question.
+The scriptwriting session officially begins at 8:00 p.m.
 We throw around ideas and discuss them and whatnot, and the Poet Laureate takes notes and later weaves them into a cohesive script.
 Football scripts are turned in for censoring - uh, I mean approval - and are read to the Band at Thursday's practice.
-We have been known, in the past, to write entire scripts on the bus to the game.
+We have been known, in the past, to rewrite entire scripts on the bus to the game.
 That's just the kind of on-the-spot-clever people we are.

 - You mean you don't play instruments?

 Well, sorta.
 We obviously love our trumpeters and drummers and other music makers - without them, we'd just be a bunch of hoodlums.
 Once in a while, though, someone comes along who is funny or otherwise useful but doesn't know their brass from their elbow.
 These people, known as miscies, are welcomed into the band with almost as open arms as new instrumentalists are.
 In addition to being clever, miscies hold music for the instrumentalists, dance (could you imagine the Band playing Hava Negila without a miscie hora?), or play "miscie instruments" - objects whose purpose is to create visual delight instead of aural.